rwredding/jerrycurl/README.md

 * Modern language features with .NET Standard 2.1 and C# 8
 * Free and [available via NuGet](https://www.nuget.org/packages?q=Jerrycurl)

-To learn more about Jerrycurl and how to get started, read [our official docs](https://jerrycurl.net/documentation) or check our [samples repo](https://github.com/rwredding/jerrycurl-samples).
+To learn more about Jerrycurl and how to get started, visit [our official site](https://jerrycurl.net/) or check our [samples repo](https://github.com/rwredding/jerrycurl-samples).

 ## Building from source
 Jerrycurl can be built on [any OS supported by .NET Core](https://docs.microsoft.com/en-us/dotnet/core/install/dependencies) and included in this repository is a [script](build.ps1) that performs all build-related tasks.